Joshua Zarka

-Joshua Laurent Zarka (born 1964) is an Israeli diplomat known for his extensive diplomatic service, his contributions to counter-terrorism, and his role in fostering Israel's relations with various nations, including the United States, Russia and China.
+Joshua Laurent Zarka (born 1964) is an Israeli diplomat known for his extensive diplomatic service and his role in fostering Israel's relations with various nations, including the United States, Russia and China.
 He is currently the Israeli ambassador to France.
 He previously served as the Deputy Director General for Strategic Affairs at the Ministry of Foreign Affairs of Israel.

 Early life and education

 Joshua Zarka is born in Paris in 1964 from a family of Tunisian immigrants.
 They immigrated to Israel (Jerusalem) in 1975.

 He then pursued higher education, earning a Bachelor of Arts in Economics and History from the Hebrew University and a master's degree in political science from the University of Haifa.
 Zarka is also a graduate of the Israeli National Defense College.

 Career

 Zarka started his career as an economist at the Israeli Ministry of Finance before starting his diplomatic career.

 His diplomatic career includes roles such as Deputy Director General for Strategic Affairs at the Ministry of Foreign Affairs of Israel since July 2018.
 Prior to this, he served as Director of the North American Bureau from August 2015 to July 2018 and as Minister at the Embassy of Israel to the US between August 2011 and August 2015.
 He was also the Special Envoy of the Foreign Minister to Bahrain from March 2009 to August 2011.

 Zarka has contributed to the security of Israel and the world, through his involvement with the International Institute for Counter-Terrorism (ICT), where he has hosted and participated in several panels.

 Zarka has participated in high-level exchanges with multiple countries, emphasizing arms control and non-proliferation: